I Made Vanilla Sugar 3 Ways – Which Recipe is Best?

 Once you know how easy it is to make vanilla sugar at home, you’ll never buy the fancy stuff at the store ever again.
 It’s the perfect way to add a touch of vanilla flavor to anything, and it’s seriously easy to make.
-You just need two simple ingredients (and a little patience).
+But, which way is best?
+I tested 3 different methods and am spilling the (vanilla) beans!

-It’s so much easier to make than you’d think and I love to use it to roll cookie dough, sweet a hot cup of coffee, and so much more.
+It’s so much easier to make than you’d think and I love to use it to roll cookie dough, sweeten a hot cup of coffee, and so much more.
 It’s a must-have!

 What is Vanilla Sugar?